apache/incubator-wayang/README.md

 This app will try to find appropriate values for the question marks (`?`) in the load profile estimator templates to fit the gathered execution data and ready-made configuration entries for the load profile estimators.
 You can then copy them into your configuration.

-## Examples

-For some executable examples, have a look at [this repository](https://github.com/sekruse/rheem-examples).

 ### WordCount

 The "Hello World!" of data processing systems is the wordcount.